 First, they mainly wanted dirt on Palin and Bristol.
 Tank, who goes with Levi to all of his interviews, developed a set of signals to help if Levi is having trouble on camera.
 There’s an array of stock answers.
 A gentleman doesn’t kiss and tell.
 I just want to take care of my boy.
 No comment.
 And, if it’s really getting uncomfortable, ask Tank Jones.

 It’s not easy to get an interview with Levi.
 Tabloids are out.
 Rex turned down The New York Times because they were too pushy.
 He also didn’t appreciate it when a reporter ambushed Levi with a microphone.
 “We’re CNN!
 We’re CNN!”
-Rex recalled them saying.Liz Cox Barrett is a freelance writer and graphic designer in Kalispell, Montana.
-She worked as a newspaper journalist in Denver and Kalispell for 20 years.
+Rex recalled them saying.Liz Cox Barrett is a writer at CJR.

 “Our position was, ‘We’ll be seeing you.
 We’ll be seeing you,’ ” he said.